What types of roofs are there?

 You may also see the occasional wood shake roof.
 While they may seem to be a fire hazard, wood shakes are saturated in chemicals that aid in fire resistance and reduce moss and molds for years and years.
 That being said, they are still made of wood and susceptible to fire.
 While wood shake is beautiful, it does take more work to maintain; however, if maintained properly, they are a lifetime roof.

-You still see some tar and ballast (gravel) roofs on shallow pitched roofs.
+You still see some tar and ballast (gravel) roofs on shallow-pitched roofs.
 It can be difficult to find contractors who will install this type of roof.
 Many of these roofs were installed many years ago and require a lot of maintenance.
 They are susceptible to shrinkage and cracking.
 They are heavy and cause can be the source of sagging or bowing in your roof structure.
 We prefer an EPDM or TPO roof.
 EPDM and TPO are often installed over a foam deck, which is lightweight and adds to the insulation value of your home, helping you save on energy costs.

 TPO and EPDM are most commonly used for commercial roofs.
 Commercial roofs are typically more expensive than residential roofs.
 When it comes to commercial roofs, there are generally three major factors that account for this difference: Materials, expertise, and size of the project.
-Materials for a commercial project are more expensive than residential roofs.
+Materials for commercial projects are more expensive than residential roofs.
 Commercial roofs also require more expertise and are usually larger than residential projects.

 NEW ROOF VS EXISTING ROOF

 Do you have a new build or a pre-existing roof?
 New roofs are cheaper to do than replacing an existing roof due to the fact that there is no existing roof to tear off, clean up, or dispose of.
-We at CCXteriors do not believe in cutting corners.
+We at CCX Roofing do not believe in cutting corners.
 Simply put, we tear off every roof we install.
 There have only been certain circumstances where we have installed new material over existing materials.
 In these circumstances, we cannot offer our standard warranty.

-In conclusion, price varies greatly depending on the project.
-Whether your roof is new or needs replaced, residential vs commercial, materials used, and the season can all affect pricing.
+In conclusion, the price varies greatly depending on the project.
+Whether your roof is new or needs to be replaced, residential vs commercial, materials used, and the season can all affect pricing.
 We as your roofers in Southeast Idaho are here to help you decide what material, style, and type of roof would be best for you.